 Letting Hummingbird Nectar Freeze

 Feeding hummingbirds in very early spring or very late fall carries the risk that the nectar may freeze, as may any nectar kept available for overwintering hummingbirds in cooler regions.
-Frozen nectar is no help to hungry hummers, and other natural food sources may already be depleted, so it is essential to ensure the birds can actually drink the food that is offered/
+Frozen nectar is no help to hungry hummers, and other natural food sources may already be depleted, so it is essential to ensure the birds can actually drink the food that is offered by keeping it from freezing.

 08 of 10